pedromussi0/Little-Lemon-API/README.md

 # Little-Lemon-API

 <h2>
-  This is an API project.
+  The objective of this project is to help me develop my API creation logic and understanding.
 Documentation soon
 </h2>